chromice/ae/README.md

 You can transform the image by changing its dimensions in 4 different ways:

 - `scale($width, $height)` scales the image in one or both dimensions; use `null` for either dimension to scale proportionally.
-- `crop($width, $height)` crops the image to specified dimensions, even if it is smaller than target dimensions.
+- `crop($width, $height)` crops the image to specified dimensions; if the image is smaller in either dimension, the difference will be padded with transparent pixels.
 - `fit($width, $height)` scales the image, so it fits into a box defined by target dimensions.
 - `fill($width, $height)` scales and crops the image, so it completely covers a box defined by target dimensions.